 Twin Anchors: Located at 1655 N. Sedgwick, since 1932, it is known for its great burgers and ribs.
 A favorite spot of Frank Sinatra’s, his music is still available on the juke box.
 A great place to go on a cold Chicago night.
 Scotch and Frank Sinatra is the best.
-Further north is Four Farthings Tavern and Grill, which has been a neighborhoold staple since 1963.
-Here you will find a good selection of wraps, salads and burgers.
-2060 N. Cleveland.

 For an afternoon snack don’t miss Sweet Mandy B’s Old Fashioned Desserts at 1208 W Webster or Café Floriole at 1220 W. Webster.
 The latter is great for lunch or a latte and a pastry!
 It was named recently as one of the best bakeries in the US.
 I live nearby, so I love running down for a croissant or pastry and a latte.

 TimeLine Theatre: Located on Wellington and Broadway, this is a theater company that continually gets great reviews for its productions.
 I have seen four plays in the last two years and the quality is really outstanding!
-Near the theater, is Bar Pastoral, the cheese and wine bistro.

 Café 5411 Gourmet Empanadas: A fun, casual spot serving some great Argentinian empanadas.
 At 2850 N. Clark.